Delaware Fightin' Blue Hens

-The Delaware Fightin' Blue Hens are the athletic teams of the University of Delaware of Newark, Delaware, in the United States.
-The Blue Hens compete in the Football Championship Subdivision (FCS) of Division I of the National Collegiate Athletic Association (NCAA) as members of the Colonial Athletic Association.
+The Delaware Fightin' Blue Hens, alternately the Delaware Blue Hens, are the athletic teams of the University of Delaware (UD) of Newark, Delaware, in the United States.
+The Blue Hens compete in the Football Bowl Subdivision (FBS) of Division I of the National Collegiate Athletic Association (NCAA) as a member of Conference USA.

+On November 28, 2023, UD and Conference USA (CUSA) jointly announced that UD would start a transition to the Division I Football Bowl Subdivision (FBS) in 2024 and join CUSA in 2025.
+UD continued to compete in both sides of the Coastal Athletic Association (CAA) in 2024–25; it was ineligible for the FCS playoffs due to NCAA rules for transitioning programs, but was eligible for all non-football CAA championships.
+Upon joining CUSA, UD has become eligible for all conference championship events except the football championship game; it will become eligible for that event upon completing the FBS transition in 2026.
+At the same time, UD also announced it would add one women's sport due to Title IX considerations, and would also be seeking conference homes for the seven sports that UD sponsors but CUSA does not.
+The new women's sport would later be announced as ice hockey; UD eventually joined Atlantic Hockey America for its first season of varsity play in 2025–26.

 Sports sponsored

 The Blue Hens have won twenty-two team CAA Championships since joining in 2001.

 In January 2011, UD announced that men's cross country and outdoor track & field teams would be reclassified to club status, while women's golf would be added.

-On November 20, 2016, the Delaware women's field hockey team won the 2016 NCAA Division I championship, defeating North Carolina, 3–2.
+On November 20, 2016, the Delaware women's field hockey team won the 2016 NCAA Division I championship, defeating North Carolina, 3–2, under head coach Rolf van de Kerkhof.